mcgizzle/haxchange/README.md

 # crypto-binder 🤑

 ## About
-iThe goal of this project is to create a uniform E-DSL for various cryptocurrency exchanges.
+The goal of this project is to create a uniform E-DSL for various cryptocurrency exchanges.
 This could have many uses from arbritaging to algorithmic trading.
 I will initially only be implementing a select set of functions, but the hope is to extend it in the future.

 ## Progress